 Saving energy benefits the Earth as a whole by conserving resources and reducing pollution, but it also cushions your personal pocketbook over time.
 These savings may seem insignificant in the short term, but they add up over a year or more.
 Many items can improve the day-to-day energy efficiency of your home.
 The Energy Star and U.S. Environmental Protection Agency websites help homeowners determine what is best for their situation.

-Compact fluorescent lamps are highly efficient lightbulbs made for basic home lighting applications such as lamps and mounted fixtures.
+Compact fluorescent lamps are highly efficient light bulbs made for basic home lighting applications such as lamps and mounted fixtures.
 Seventy-five percent less energy is needed to power CFLs as compared to an incandescent bulb, according to the Energy Star website, and they put off less heat, which helps with cooling costs as well.
-As a bonus, these bulbs tend to last 10 times longer, meaning you spend less money on replacements.
-(See References 2)
+As a bonus, these bulbs tend to last 3 to 25 times longer, meaning you spend less money on replacements.

 Residential appliances come in energy-efficient models, so you can choose a washer that conserves water, a drier that dries with less power or a dishwasher that cleans more efficiently.
 Dishwashers also offer an air-dry option for saving power and water, and energy-efficient refrigerators conserve power as well.
 Look for appliances with an Energy Star symbol and read the information on the label to find out how a particular item saves and how much.
-For example, according to Energy Star, an efficient washer saves more than $100 a year over a nonefficient one; refrigerators can offer similar savings.
+Generally, you can expect to save between $35 and $600 by switching to appliances with the Energy Star label.

 Water Heaters and Low Flow